Gillibrand (surname)

 Gillibrand (/'dʒɪliˌbrænd, -lɪ-/) is a surname.
-Around 2016, 676 people bore the name in Great Britain and none in Ireland.
+In 2016, around 676 people bore the name in Great Britain.
 At the time of Great Britain's 1881 census, 608 people bore the name, predominantly in Lancashire.
 A variant spelling is Gellibrand.

 Etymology

 The name comes into English from Anglo-Norman.
 It was borrowed into Anglo-Norman from the medieval Continental West Germanic name Giselbrand, whose first element, gisel, meant 'hostage' and whose second element, brand, meant 'firebrand', 'sword'.